New energy strategy poised to receive green light

 For opponents, the new strategy’s bureaucracy (63%) and increased costs (56%) are strong arguments.
 But only 37% say accepting the new law would endanger the country’s energy supply.

-Among Swiss political parties, only the conservative right Swiss People’s Party, which launched the referendum, opposes the new law (54% of party members are against it).
+Among Swiss political parties, only the rightwing Swiss People’s Party, which launched the referendum, opposes the new law (54% of party members are against it).
 For the other parties, the acceptance rate never falls below 60%.
-For the Green Party and centre-left Social Democrats, 83% and 87% back the new law, respectively.
+For the Green Party and leftwing Social Democrats, 83% and 87% back the new law, respectively.

 There are not many differences between the language regions.
 The new law is backed by 68% of French-speaking people, 57% of German speakers and 68% of Italian speakers.